 15. Any questions?

-1. Introduction This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
-It also explains how we’ll store and handle that data, and keep it safe.
+Introduction This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
+It also explains how we will store and handle that data, and keep it safe.

 If you have any questions that haven’t been covered, please contact us on the contact details on our website.

 This notice was last updated on 19 May, 2018.